totemo/watson/README.md

 Perhaps, look at what happened immediately before that edit.
 The Watson "pre" command displays the edits immediately before the most recently "selected" block.
 Just teleporting to an edit selects it for this purpose.
 Alternatively, when you check a block using the LogBlock toolblock (coal ore), that also selects it.

     /w pre

+By default, "/w pre" queries 45 edits from LogBlock.
+You can explicitly override that number:

+    /w pre 75

+There's also a "/w post" command that queries LogBlock for the edits that happened immediately after the selected block:

+    /w post
+    /w post 60

+The default numbers of edits for the "/w pre" and "/w post" queries are adjustable using the pre_count and post_count configuration setting, respectively.
+If you increase those, you will also want to adjust the max_auto_pages setting to page through all of those results automatically.

 Perhaps, look at the immediate vicinity of an edit: